Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

 * Brains: One brain with the following observation/action space.
     * Vector Observation space: (Continuous) 53 corresponding to velocity of agent (2), whether agent is frozen and/or shot its laser (2), plus ray-based perception of objects around agent's forward direction (49; 7 raycast angles with 7 measurements for each).
     * Vector Action space: (Continuous) Size of 3, corresponding to forward movement, y-axis rotation, and whether to use laser to disable other agents.
-    * Visual Observations (Optional; None by default): First-person view for each agent.
+    * Visual Observations (Optional): First-person camera per-agent.
+Use `VisualBanana` scene.
 * Reset Parameters: None
 * Benchmark Mean Reward: 10
+* Optional Imitation Learning scene: `BananaIL`.

 ## [Hallway](https://youtu.be/53GyfpPQRUQ)